 My passion for the Olympics came to fruition when my college thesis became the inspiration for Boston's push to bid for the 2024 Summer Olympic & Paralympic Games.

-We continue to make progressive enhancements based on user testing and feedback to provide the best customer experience in the industry.
+I’m always making progressive enhancements based on user testing and feedback to provide the best customer experience in the industry.

 New Spot Illustrations

 Worked to develop and continue to refine our new illustration style for the site.
 The combination of simple a line with transparent shapes help add a touch of color when needed without the distraction of photography.

 The summary experience was re-designed with a masonry of 'cards' that display the most important pieces of information that a user can choose to prioritize or hide.

 Design standards and red line specs were created to keep the 'card' designs aligned across the experience and give other designers the building blocks to create new 'cards' in the future.

 Future Individual Account Concept

 The initial release of Fidelity.com was great but if a designer had free range to overhaul the experience without constants, this is how I could see my future cash account.
 Clean, visual, sign me up!

 'Income Illustrator' Mobile Tool Concept